Knowledgeable Albany Sexual Abuse Attorneys Ready To Assist You

 According to research by the National Center for Victims of Crime, approximately 20 percent of adult females and 5 to 10 percent of adult males remember experiencing some form of sexual abuse.
 However, it is important to note that individuals of any age can be sexually abused.
 Sexual abuse can occur in many ways.
 Some actions that may not be considered sexual abuse with an adult would be sexual abuse in the case of a minor.
 Regardless of the form, all instances of sexual abuse have the potential to drastically impact an individual’s ability to have healthy relationships, experience intimacy, trust authority figures, and be successful at school and work.

 The State of New York has a statute of limitations applicable to sexual assault lawsuits that determine how long a person has to file their case.
 Generally, different categories of claims have different lengths of statutes of limitations, and different time windows are also implemented based on the age of the victim when the alleged abuse occurred.
 In New York, negligence lawsuits typically have a three-year statute of limitations – meaning that, when an individual is abused, they have three years from the date of the event to file a lawsuit.
 After that three-year window, the injured party is barred from ever filing a lawsuit related to that incident.
 For minors, the child has until their 21st birthday to file a case against their abuser.
-Regardless of the specific facts of your case, it is vital that you contact a trustworthy Albany sexual abuse lawyer, with a proven track record of success, as soon as possible.
+Regardless of the specific facts of your case, it is vital that you contact a trustworthy Albany sexual abuse attorney, with a proven track record of success, as soon as possible.
 They can ensure your case is timely and accurately filed.

 The New York Child Victims Act: A Second Chance for Victims to Obtain Justice